acouvreur/sablier/README.md

 sablier start --strategy.dynamic.custom-themes-path /my/path
 ```

-## Install Sablier
+## Install Sablier on its own

-You can install Traefik with the following flavors:
+You can install Sablier with the following flavors:

 - Use the Docker image
 - Use the binary distribution